Your browser does not support JavaScript.

 Prerequisites

-Intern Program Prerequisites
+INTERN Program Prerequisites

-• Completed Intern Program Application
+• Completed Intern Program Application (if not previously submitted)

 • Offer of employment as teacher of record with an appropriate credential (verified by employer) in a k-22 position.
 The institution and participating districts must certify that interns do not displace certificated employees in participating districts.

-• Official Transcripts for each College, University and/or Preservice program attended
+• Official Transcripts for each college, university and/or Preservice program attended

 • Completion of Subject Matter requirement